Chaitalykundu/Web-Development/03-JavaScript/01-Basic/02-Variable/Theory/02-let.md

 Variables defined with `let` are also hoisted to the top of the block, but not initialized.

-Meaning: Using a `let` variable before it is declared will result in a `ReferenceError`:
+Meaning: Using a `let` variable before it is declared will result in a `ReferenceError`

 &nbsp;